 I Googled volunteering, and I recognised the name: The Turing Trust.
 I knew roughly what the Trust did and what it stood for, so I looked into it further.
 I was a little put off at first as the Trust was a bit far from my home here in Livingston.
 But because the Trust was more than happy to reimburse my travelling expenses, this sealed the deal or so to speak.
 And after all, who can refuse free coffee, tea and bikkies alongside volunteering, right!

-All the staff (especially Audrey) at the Trust and the other volunteers were just lovely, always pleasant and always willing to help if you had questions.
+All the staff (especially Audrey) at the computer donation charity plus the other volunteers were just lovely, always pleasant and always willing to help if you had questions.